 I’m Elaine Forrestal and Goldfields Girlis my latest historical fiction for students, teachers and history buffs of any age.
 My fiction, in various genres, has been published since 1983.
 This is my third historical fiction novel.
 In this blog post I will share my top tips for using your local, state or national library to do research.

-Anzac Day marks the anniversary of Australia’s first major military action and is also a national day of remembrance that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations.
-From women war artists to home-front heroes, memoir to picture books, we’ve put together a list of 10 books that recognise the contribution and suffering of all those who served or who lived through those turbulent times.
+Anzac Day marks the anniversary of Australia’s first major military action, and is also a national day of remembrance that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations.